flagshipcompany/shopify-app-public/README.md

 - [View Pickups](#view-pickups)

 ##Features
-* Get realtime discounted rates from SmartShip with your SmartShip Account
+* Get real-time discounted rates from SmartShip with your SmartShip Account.
-* Print your labels from the app
+* Print your labels from the app.
-* Manage pickups from the app
+* Manage pickups from the app.
-* Split the shipment in several boxes depending on weight
+* Split the shipment in several boxes depending on weight.
-* Push any order to SmartShip to create a prequoted shipment (useful if you don't have realtime quoting available in your Shopify Plan)
+* Push any order to SmartShip to create a prequoted shipment (useful if you don't have realtime quoting available in your Shopify Plan).
-* Easy way of adding residential surcharges to the quoted price
+* Easy way of adding residential surcharges to the quoted price.

-##Limitations
+##Considerations
  * Only "Unlimited" Shopify plans will benefit from real time quoting.
-Shops with a lesser plan will still be able to send shipment information to SmartShip through the SmartShip Shopify App.
+Shops with a lesser plan will still be able to offer standard and/or flat rate shipping to their online store and send shipment information to SmartShip through the Flagship for Shopify App.
  * Since Shopify does not provide dimensions of your store goods, the shipping rate is made by weight only.
-Make sure you enter the dim weight for your goods if necessary for large but light items.
+Make sure you enter the dimensional weight for your goods if necessary for large but light items.

 ##Installation
 ### Install the App